RealityHertz/Greenhouse-Project/Reports/Team2-Experimental-Analysis.md

    - Constraint 4: Power supply for the HMI shall provide stable wattage at 1.05W to ensure uninterrupted operation of the display system.
         - The HMI is safely provided power via the C0-01AC power supply.

-7. PLC Subsystem
+### 7. PLC Subsystem
    - Constraint 1: The PLC scan time shall be able to scan fast enough to accommodate the desired sampling rate for all subsystem sensors.
-These sensors will be sending data every 5 minutes.
-        -The PLC is able to scan fast enough to recieve data every 5 minutes
+      - These sensors will be sending data every 5 minutes.
+The PLC is able to scan fast enough to recieve data every 5 minutes.
    - Constraint 2: The PLC shall have compatible communication ports to allow for available programming.
         - The PLC has multiple ports including the Ethernet and micro USB ports for programming.
    - Constraint 3: The PLC shall be able to operate in 30% to 95% relative non–condensing humidity to ensure its suitability for deployment in greenhouse environmental conditions without risking damage due to moisture.
+      - PLC is operating in a weather-proof panel box.
    - Constraint 4: The PLC shall be able to input data from at least 3 Arduino Nano 33 IoT.
+      - The subsystem has been designed where 5 other arduino's addressed are searched for by one central Arduino.
+All cases have been successful when searching and finding all online and transmitting Arduinos.
+The central Arduino then fills in a "value" buffer with the attributes of each peripheral.
+The addresses are searched for in a specific order and the buffer has a size of 5, allowing for the new data from the Arduino's to overwrite the previous data from the same Arduino.
+This is then sent to a TTL-RS232 converter.
+The converter is hooked up to a RS232 cord that communicates to the PLC.
+The PLC does receive this data, as the receive light on the PLC lights up whenever we try to transmit.
+An oscciloscope can also be used by hooking up the probe to the RX/TX pin and reads in spikes up voltages whenever we transmit.
+However, the PLC Ladder Logic has not been completed and does not receive and store the data.
    - Constraint 5: The PLC shall be able to log data every hour for at least 1 month.
-        - THe PLC has a data logging option allowing for data to be logging into a CSV file.
+      - Once the PLC Ladder Logic is completed and stores the data in the Addresses specified, the .csv file can be set to store at specifed amount of time.
+This is the data-logging feature on the AutomationDirect CLICK Programming Tool.
+The PLC also has an SD Card that these .csv files can be saved on.
+The PLC can have up to 99999 .csv files saved before it deletes the oldest and saves it's new data.
+This is ready to be implemented when the PLC correctly stores data in the "Data View".
    - Constraint 6: The power supply shall incorporate overcurrent protection and overvoltage protection to provide protection mechanisms for safeguarding connected equipment and ensuring the reliability of the power distribution system.
         - The C0-01AC power suuply provides the required protections for overcurrent and overvoltage.